Effective Date: January 1, 2020

 Memo may use personal information to:

-•To contact you for marketing and promotional purposes,
+• To contact you for marketing and promotional purpose,

 In addition, we may aggregate and/or de-identify any information that we collect, such that the information no longer identifies any specific individual.
 We may use, disclose and otherwise process such information for our own legitimate business purposes – including historical and statistical analysis and business planning – without restriction.